poshtkohi/pads/README.md

 **A)** Download and install VMware Workstation Player on your operating system of choice via [this link](https://www.vmware.com/uk/products/workstation-player/workstation-player-evaluation.html).

 **B)** Download the image files in a ZIP file partitioned into four parts from Google Drive (approximately, 4GB per file for a total of 13.4GB).
-To be able to download these big chunks, please ensure that you have logged in to your Google account first (if unviable, create one before proceeding).
+To be able to download these big chunks, please ensure that you have logged in to your Google account first (if unavailable, create one before proceeding).
 Then, you can download the parts of the zipped VMware image from the links below:

 [Download Part 1](https://drive.google.com/uc?export=download&id=1_KQMMyZyT5Xv7Mt_4d41NFpPnUP0WsTH)